RosboneMako/MakoDistortion2/README.md

 a small section of the IR instead of the whole IR.
 The tradeoff is poor low frequency definition, which can help heavier gain sounds.

+BOOM and CRISP<br/>
+Boom and Crisp are Hi/Lo cut filters to let you adjust the EQ going into the Amp.
+Boom is an adjustable 500 Hz Low Cut filter.
+The Boom adjusts the steepness of the filter.
+Crisp is a typical 1st order High Cut filter.
+Crisp can be helpful with cleaner amps that are distorting too much.

 SLOPE<br/>
 MD2 amps use two styles of clipping: Hard and Soft.
 The slope control mixes between the two types.
 Soft is best used for low gain and hard for high gain.